 As an alternative to organic solvents, supercritical fluids can contribute to a greener chemical industry and support environment-friendly industrial processes.

 They provide the means for designing sustainable chemical engineering processes.
-Supercritical CO2 can remove polluting materials from the environment, such as pollutants in soil.
+Supercritical CO2 can be used to remove contaminants from the environment, such as pesticides from soil.

 Supercritical fluids provide versatile, green alternatives in key industrial processes and applications.